 Always pack thermals or wool – No matter when you visit, you will need layers, thermals and/or wool.
 Iceland is cold, especially if you are visiting the Highlands or South Coast.

-How to travel Iceland
+How to travel to Iceland

-Iceland is an adventure of a lifetime, a must-see destination for any traveller.
+Iceland is an adventure of a lifetime, a must-see destination for any traveler.
 So, it’s only right to book a comfortable camper and hit the road to experience what the country has to offer.

 If you are worried about the cost, there are affordable campervans in Iceland.
 Your camper will be your home away from home, so make sure it is well-stocked and warm ‒ a superb heating system is one of the top amenities you’d want to have for your van.

-You could also choose to fly into Reykjavik and use this as a home base to take tours to the sights.
+You could also choose to fly into Reykjavik and use this as a home base to take tours of the sights.
 Alternatively, renting a car is a popular option and allows you more freedom on where you choose to able yourself.